Bill Text: CA SB1354 | 2023-2024 | Regular Session | Amended

 14124.7.

 (a) A long-term health care facility participating as a provider under the Medi-Cal program shall provide aid, care, service, or other benefits available under Medi-Cal to Medi-Cal beneficiaries in the same manner, by the same methods, and at the same scope, level, and quality as provided to the general public, regardless of payment source.
-This subdivision applies to, but is not limited to, admission practices, room selection and placements, meal provision, and wait times for surgical procedures.
+This subdivision applies to, but is not limited to, admission practices, room selection and placements except as specified in subdivisions (b) and (d), and meal provision.

 (c) This section does not apply to any resident of a skilled nursing facility or intermediate care facility, receiving respite care services, as defined in Section 1418.1 of the Health and Safety Code, unless it is already being provided through a Medicaid waiver program pursuant to Section 1396n of Title 42 of the United States Code, or is already allowed as a covered service by the Medi-Cal program.